Pittsburgh vs. Syracuse NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Pittsburgh and its opponents have gone over the current 58.5-point total in seven of 11 games (63.6%) this season.
+- Pittsburgh has combined with its opponents to put up more than 57.5 points in eight of 11 games this season.

-- The two teams combine to score 69.8 points per game, 11.3 more than the over/under in this contest.
+- The two teams combine to score 69.8 points per game, 12.3 more than the total in this contest.

-- The 50.7 PPG average total in Orange games this season is 7.8 points fewer than this game's over/under.
+- The 57.5 total in this game is 6.8 points higher than the 50.7 average total in Orange games this season.

 Pittsburgh Stats and Trends

-- In Pittsburgh's 11 games this year, it has eight wins against the spread.

-- The Panthers have an against the spread record of 3-2 in their five games when favored by 13 points or more so far this season.
+- This season, the Panthers have an against the spread record of 3-2 in their five games as a favorite of 12.5 points or more.

 - Pittsburgh's games this year have gone over the total in eight out of 11 opportunities (72.7%).

-- When Pittsburgh amasses more than 330.2 yards, the team is 8-3 against the spread and 9-2 overall.
+- When Pittsburgh totals over 330.2 yards, the team is 8-3 against the spread and 9-2 overall.

 - The Panthers have turned the ball over seven more times (13 total) than the Orange have forced a turnover (6) this season.